Updated 07 Dec 2018

 * Automatic socket communication configuration (on localhost).

-* Background start of the EnergyPlus process with output to the Matlab command line.
+* Background start of the EnergyPlus process with an output to the Matlab command line.

 * System Object implementation usable in Matlab & Simulink.